rwahowa/Linux-commands/README.md

 zip -r zipped.zip project/

 #Add password to your zip file.
-You will get a prompt to enter the password
+You will get a prompt to enter a password

 zip -e zipped.zip file1.js file2.js img/